Music Citation Guide (Chicago Style)

 Footnote template:

 5. Author First Name Last Name, Book Title, rev. ed.
-(Place of Publication, State or Country: Publisher Name, Year of Publication), Page Number.
+(Publisher Name, Year of Publication), Page Number.

 Example of a real footnote: